WHAT IS KETAMINE?

 There are always risks to using ketamine.
 However, if you do take drugs, you can make simple choices to improve the chances of a good experience, rather than a regretted, harmful or even fatal one.
 Here are some things to consider.

-How much are you taking, how often?
+How much are you taking and how often?

 Taking bigger amounts, and taking it frequently, means higher risks.
 The most severe harms, including permanent bladder damage, affect people who take ketamine regularly.